Neonatology is defined as a subspecialty of pediatrics that comprises care of the newborn infant child especially the ill and premature.

 - Nuchal cord: This describes a process by which the umbilical cord becomes wrapped around the neonate’s neck.
 They are reasonably common and most will spontaneously resolve before the delivery.
 However, this can have significant mortality and morbidity and is a significant risk factor for infant resuscitation on birth.

-Meconium: This is the infant’s first stool.
+Meconium stained liquor: meconium is the infant’s first stool.
 It is often described as “green and tenacious”.
-An infant that passes meconium in the womb is typically in distress and, as such, the probability they will require resuscitation on birth is significantly increased.
+Staining of liquor with meconium indicates that an infant has passed meconium in the womb and is typically in distress and, as such, the probability they will require resuscitation on birth is significantly increased.
 Meconium is usually picked up during vaginal examination every 4 hours.
 In a healthy neonate, it is passed after labor.

 - Chorioamnionitis: This is an inflammation of the fetal membranes (the amnion and the chorion) which can be due to an infection.
 This infection is usually bacterial in nature.
 In women with a prolonged labor, the risk increases significantly and is one reason long labors are not advised.

-- Placental abruption/previa: This is defined as the placentia being inserted lower down in the uterus, and possibly partially or fully covering the cervix.
-In some placenta praevia, a vaginal delivery is, in fact, possible but the risk of newborn resuscitation is increased.
+- Placental abruption/previa: placenta previa is abnormal position of the implantation site of the placenta which typically represents a placenta inserted lower down in the uterus, and possibly partially or fully covering the cervix.
+In some placenta previa, a vaginal delivery is, in fact, possible but the risk of newborn resuscitation is increased.
 In many, an emergency C-section may have to be performed.
+Rupture of the placenta denies the infant the only source of nourishment and thus the newborn is likely to be in distress hence necessitating resuscitation.

 Development of the chambers of the heart during pregnancy